Sebastiano DiGaetano

 Sebastiano DiGaetano (/it/; c.
 1862 – disappeared March 1912) was an Italian-born American New York City mafia boss of what would later become known as the Bonanno crime family.
 He briefly attained the title capo dei capi (boss of bosses) of the Sicilian-American mafia, after Giuseppe Morello had been convicted of counterfeiting money in 1910.
-DiGaetano stepped down as boss of his crime family in 1912, and disappeared shortly thereafter.
+DiGaetano stepped down as boss of his crime family in 1912.

 Early days

 Sebastiano DiGaetano was born in the town of Castellammare del Golfo in Sicily in c.
 1862, to Arcangelo DiGaetano and Angela DiBenedetto.
 He first arrived in the United States on October 24, 1898, with his wife and daughter joining him in 1901.
 By 1908 the DiGaetano family had moved from Manhattan to the Williamsburg section of Brooklyn, with Sebastiano becoming a barber.
 DiGaetano's daughter, Angelina, married Joseph Ruffino, who was arrested for burglary in 1913 along with future mafia boss Joe Masseria.